-I lay on the couch and I’m asleep before my head hits the pillow.
+I lay on the couch and I’m asleep before my head hits the sorry excuse for a pillow.

 I feel like I’m floating.
 Strong arms are carrying me.

 I can’t open my eyes.
-I am just too exhausted.
+I’m just too exhausted.
 I’m laying down again and strong arms wrap around me.
 Sleep takes me away again.

 When I can finally open my eyes, I can tell that it’s morning, even though the sun hasn’t quite risen yet.
 I’m a little disoriented as I’m looking at the sofa that I know I fell asleep on last night.
 My head hurts and my eyes hurt and I’m not going to try to focus, but as I attempt to move, a very heavy arm holds me down.
 I lift my head just enough not to be painful to see a familiar hand clutching me around my waist.
 I feel the heat from his body on my back, and the warmth of his breath on my neck.
 His breathing is rhythmic, comfortable… and I don’t want to wake him.
 I have no idea how I got here, but I lay my head on the pillow and go back to sleep in the comfort of my man’s arms.

 My throat hurts like hell and head weighs a thousand pounds!
 Where the fuck am I?
 The last thing I remember, I was at my piano and Butterfly was standing there.
 Now I’m here… wherever here is.
 And unless my ears deceive me, I’m in a damn hospital—and the conversation with Butterfly was probably the result of delirium.
 The hell if I’m staying here.